srinikhil-07/privileges-CLI/README.md

 ## Usage
 Build both XPC helper and privileges CLI tool.
-1. Build byrunnning ./build.sh build
+1. To build the tool: ./build.sh build
-2. Install the tool by sudo ./build.sh install
+2. To install the tool: sudo ./build.sh install
-3. To get tool help and usage information : privilege --help
+3. Fot help after installing : privilege --help
 4. To remove admin privilege for an user: privilege --user Test --admin false
 5. To get admin rights for an user: privilege --user Test --admin true